Montana-Media-Arts/440final_sp18/individual-info/Sierra.md

 ## Description

-Education video with graphics about Sacagawea.
+Educational performance with live motion tracking and with graphics, about Sacagawea.

 ## Tech Info